nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### `<phone-number>`

-Only 8 digit Singapore numbers are allowed.
+Any number that is at least three digits long is allowed.
+Only digits are allowed.

 #### `<vax-retriever>`